 Rental Housing and the Coronavirus Public Health Emergency: What’s Next?

-Wisconsin’s temporary hold on evictions was put into place on March 26, 2020 to help residents maintain stable housing during the unpredictable and unprecedented times brought on by COVID-19.
-With the statewide ban on evictions ending on Tuesday, May 26, 2020, Community Advocates is experiencing a surge of calls from households still experiencing hardship who are worried or confused about what is next and how to get help.
+Wisconsin’s temporary hold on evictions was put into place on March 26, 2020 (and now expired) to help residents maintain stable housing during the unpredictable and unprecedented times brought on by COVID-19.
+A federal temporary eviction moratorium was initiated in September 2020, which is expected to last through 2020.
+Community Advocates is experiencing a surge of calls from households still experiencing hardship who are worried or confused about what is next and how to get help.
 Here are some things landlords and tenants need to know.

-Even though tenants could not be evicted this spring, they were still required to pay their rent.
-If tenants have not been able to keep up with their rent payments, they will be at risk of receiving an eviction notice or filing after May 26 if the back rent is not satisfied or arrangements are not made.
-These tips for tenants were created for tenants unable to pay their rent.
+Most tenants cannot be evicted during the federal eviction moratorium but they are still required to pay their rent.
+If tenants have not been able to keep up with their rent payments, they will be at risk of receiving an eviction notice or filing when the moratorium expires if the back rent is not satisfied or arrangements are not made.

 Temporary rent assistance may be available for tenants who experienced a loss of income due to COVID-19 based on their circumstance.
 To apply, go to this page to begin the application process, or request an application by emailing email@example.com or calling 414-270-4646.
 Tenants do not need to wait until they receive a 5-day notice to apply.

 Landlords experiencing hardship due to COVID-19 related disruptions may be eligible for a mortgage deferral for up to 180 days.
 Assistance programs and deferrals can only be accessed by proactively calling your lender and requesting a payment plan.
 NOTE: Application deadlines differ among lenders, so reach out sooner rather than later.
 Take Root Milwaukee’s website has comprehensive information and a list of the direct mortgage help lines for various local financial institutions at this link.